anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter03.md

 tests [Clearwater IMS](https://github.com/Metaswitch/clearwater-docker).
 It's worth mentioning that this CNF is covered by the upstream tests (see [clearwater-live-test](https://github.com/Metaswitch/clearwater-live-test)).

+The following software versions are considered to verify Kubernetes v1.18 (latest stable release) selected by CNTT:

 | software                | version     |
 |-------------------------|-------------|